melih-damar/ose-template-course-project/README.md

 ## Structure

-A typical student project has the following structure:
+A typical project notebook has the following structure:

 * presentation of baseline article with proper citation and brief summary